 Terminals of King Khalid international airport

 The first four terminals of King Khalid international airport were built back in 1982 while in 2016 additional 5th terminal was made.
 Terminal 1 of Riyadh airport is for almost all international flights however it doesn’t accommodate members of flyers.
 Terminal 2 is for Sky Team members and the Flynas airline as well.
 The third terminal is not working for now due to some construction changes.

 Terminal 5 which was established in 2016 is active and hosts both domestic and the Flynas flights.
 The 4 terminals are connected with each other by linking buildings.
 There is also a complex which hosts banks and restaurants as well as some cafeterias.
 Irish airport operator handles terminal 5 privately and facilitates almost 12 million passengers annually.

 Mosque of King Khalid Airport / Riyadh Airport

 The mosque of King Khalid airport can host about 5000 worshippers.
-The mosque is constructed keeping in mind the Muslim heritage and architecture which depicts an elegant design.
-While the mosque can accommodate 5000 people at a time another 5000 people can also be accommodated in the plaza that is constructed outside the mosque.
-There is a Quranic library that is located within the premises of Riyadh airport mosque.
+It can accommodate 5000 people at a time another 5000 people can say a prayer in the plaza outside the mosque.
+There is a Quranic library located within the premises of Riyadh airport mosque.

 Terminals of King Abdulaziz International Airport